Lady Catherine Gordon

 Lady Catherine Gordon (c.
 1474–October 1537) was a Scottish noblewoman and the wife of Yorkist pretender Perkin Warbeck, who claimed he was Richard of Shrewsbury, Duke of York.
-After her imprisonment by King Henry VII of England, she became a favoured lady-in-waiting of his wife, Elizabeth of York.
+After her imprisonment by King Henry VII of England, she became a lady-in-waiting of his wife, Elizabeth of York.
 She had a total of four husbands, but there are no records of any surviving children.

 Family

 Lady Catherine was born in Scotland, the daughter of George Gordon, 2nd Earl of Huntly, by his third wife, Lady Elizabeth Hay.
 Some 19th-century writers had assumed she was a daughter of King James I's daughter Annabella, who had been the Earl of Huntly's first wife.